-Over the years, we have helped build communities and lives by supporting the great work of more than 1,000 organizations.
-In recent years, the foundation has awarded grants totaling more than $4 million annually.
+Over the years, we have helped build communities and lives by supporting the great work of more than 1,200 organizations.
+In recent years, the foundation has awarded grants totaling approximately $4 million annually.

 Chinquapin is a private, college-prep boarding school in Texas providing quality education to motivated students from under-resourced communities and schools in Houston.
 Their emphasis on community service, earning what one receives, and college acceptance as a graduation requirement produces responsible, well-educated citizens with a desire to be leaders in their communities.

 Founded in 1954 to rescue the 1847 Kellum-Noble House from demolition, The Heritage Society has saved ten historic buildings, moved them from various locations to Sam Houston Park, and restored them to reflect their respective eras.
 These ten buildings, along with the Museum Gallery, showcase the diverse history of Houston and Texas from the early 1800s to the mid-1900s.

 The Hoover Institution is a public policy think tank seeking to improve the human experience by furthering ideas which promote economic opportunity and prosperity, while also securing and safeguarding peace for America and all mankind.

 HOPE Clinic’s A Vision of HOPE Capital Campaign supports the construction of a new 70,000 square-foot Health and Wellness Center located in the heart of the diverse International District.
 The new building will expand and further their mission of providing quality healthcare without prejudice to all people of Greater Houston in a culturally and linguistically competent manner.

 The Houston Food Bank distributes food and other essentials to those in need through a network of more than 1,600 community partners.
 The Food Bank also helps families achieve long-term stability through programs and services including nutrition education, job training, health management, and assistance in securing other resources.